AloisSeckar/ELRHistory/README.md

 * **NUXT_PUBLIC_TEXT_TITLE** - displayed as page title in browser tab + H1 on index page + in footer
 * **NUXT_PUBLIC_TEXT_AUTHOR_NAME** - displayed in footer
 * **NUXT_PUBLIC_TEXT_AUTHOR_WEBSITE** - (optional) link to author's personal website

+### Text

+Site-related texts are stored in `elrh_text` database table.
+They are organized as `key - value` pair.
+Texts are being retrieved using Pinia store instance defined in `composables/useTextStore`.
+The getter designed for retrieving the values is `getKey(key_name)`.
+The method either fetches given key from underlying `Supabase` DB or returns `UNDEFINED {'key_name'}` if nothing found (or the DB or the table cannot be accessed).

+List of texts, that also allow HTML:
+* `web-author` - name and possible link to author's website
+* `index-welcome` - text to be displayed at the index page to describe the site and greet the visitors

 ### Images